Skip to content

 Google adwords image

-23. Understanding Quality Score – Quality score is a very important aspect to understand.
+23. Understanding Quality Score—Understanding quality score is very important.
 At the end of the day, it can be the main factor that deciphers your costs and results.
-Quality score is worked out by landing page relevance, ad relevance, keyword relevance, expected CTR and more.
+Quality score is worked out by landing page relevance, ad relevance, keyword relevance, expected CTR, and more.

-24. Landing Pages – Make sure your landing pages have similar content to the ad copy that points to it.
-This will increase quality score and reduce CPC.
+24. Landing Pages—Make sure your landing pages have similar content to the ad copy that points to them.
+This will increase the quality score and reduce the CPC.

 25. Display URL’s – Use effective display URL’s.
 This gives you an extra chance to explain to your users where they can potentially be going to as a result of clicking.